flyteorg/flyte/flytectl/docs/source/gen/flytectl_get_task-resource-attribute.rst

 Write the task resource attributes to a file.
 If there are no task resource attributes, a file would be populated with the basic data.
-Here, the config file is written to tra.yaml, e.g., content of tra.yaml:
+The config file is written to tra.yaml file.
+Example: content of tra.yaml:

 ::